 Powdery mildew on a Japanese maple doesn’t happen by chance and is usually indicative of the plant experiencing moisture stress.
 This is normally caused by a number of factors such as over or under-watering, with related damage to the root system.
 It can also be the first sign that your Japanese maple is being attacked by vine weevil or other root-eating grubs.

 Typically, powdery mildew is most commonly seen on potted plants; it’s rare to see it on plants in the ground as stress to the root system develops over a longer period.
 The term ‘powdery mildew’ would also suggest that it is a consequence of a damp atmosphere or weather but it is usually at it’s most aggressive in late summer when dry conditions are more prevalent.

 It’s a fairly simple matter to cure, but whatever is used will leave unsightly marks on the foliage after the powdery mildew has been killed but no long term detrimental effects on the plant.
 Slightly more serious is when your Japanese maple is producing a second flush of growth and powdery mildew establishes itself on the growing tips.
 These, even if the infection is eradicated, will kill the growing tips and the shoots are best cut back to the earlier spring growth.

-Any contact or systemic fungicide will be effective, as well as Neem oil and sterilising tablets used for babies feeding utensils or home brew kits.
-The latter should be made up using the weakest possible dilution according to the manufacturers instructions and tested on a small area first.
-Horticultural grade quartenary ammonium compounds used for surface sterilising grafting knives and secateurs are also effective.
+Any contact or systemic fungicide will be effective, as well as Neem oil and sterilizing tablets used for baby feeding utensils or home brew kits.
+The latter should be made up using the weakest possible dilution according to the manufacturer’s instructions and tested on a small area first.
+Horticultural grade quaternary ammonium compounds used for surface sterilizing grafting knives and secateurs are also effective.

 To sum up, powdery mildew can be disfiguring but is only likely to be fatal on small, weak growing plants but if you have a healthy root system on your Japanese maple, the likelihood of infection is not going to arise.